 The perfect way for expectant mothers to spend a Sunday evening indulging in self care, relaxation and preparation for birth.

 Please note this class is not running while the risk of COVID-19 remains high.
 We will restart the class in early 2022.

 The prenatal yoga class is suitable for all women from 13 weeks of pregnancy onwards.
 Or after you have had your first scan.
 Before this we recommend rest.

 This class class is a mix of gentle and dynamic movements linked with the breath designed to create space and ease and comfort in the changing body while building strength and preparing for birth.
 The class incorporates movements and breathing practices useful for labour and ends with a lovely relaxation.

 The pregnancy classes are part of our drop in timetable, so you don’t have to worry about paying for a block booking you might not be able to make all the dates on.
 You can pay either by buying a single class or a class pass.
 Just remember not to buy a 10 class pass if you are close to your due date.
-Please note there will be no class during school holidays.
-This will show as class cancelled on the schedule.

 About Lindsay our Pre Natal Teacher

 Yoga for me was a chance but happy discovery 14 years ago.
 Simply because a yoga class ran the evening I had a babysitter!
 I’m sure I was the most inflexible person and uncoordinated person there, but I loved the way it made me feel and was instantly hooked.
 Yoga brought positive change- relaxation, body awareness, reduced stress, so I quickly became drawn to learning more.
 I dabbled in various styles, took a foundation course, but when I met Jo, an inspirational teacher, I immediately knew I wanted to train with her, and was fortunate to graduate from her second teacher training cohort.